lyhyl/ArduboySimulator/proton/RTAdTest/Project Readme.txt

 This example is designed to test the AdManager and IAPManager.

-Created for iPad screen rez or higher.

 It currently supports:

 * Using tapjoy on Android (including using managed points, full screen and banner ads, offer wall)
-* Using In App Billing in Android Market
+* Using In App Billing in iOS, Android Market, webOS

 Tested to build with:

 * Windows GLES
 * Android
 * WebOS
+* iOS

+App build for a tablet-sized screensize.

 -- About webos IAP --